 The category includes factual programs that cover events that have an importance at world, national or regional level.
 It encompasses news programs, documentary films and serials intended to document or investigate a major story.

 3 Golden Nymphs are awarded:

 This Special Prize was created by H.S.H.
-Prince Albert II of Monaco, in honour of Prince Rainier III, founder of the Festival.
-The prize is given to a programme selected by H.S.H.
-Prince Albert II of Monaco among the News category:
+Prince Albert II of Monaco, in honor of Prince Rainier III, founder of the Festival.
+This prize is awarded to the best documentary dealing with environmental issues.

 Since 1988, H.S.H.
-Prince Albert II of Monaco, Honorary President of the Festival de Télévision de Monte-Carlo, is also the President of the Monaco Red Cross.
-The Festival is then an essential event for the Monaco Red Cross.
+Prince Albert II of Monaco, Honorary President of the Monte-Carlo Television Festival, is also the President of the Monaco Red Cross.
+The Festival has therefore become an essential event for the Monaco Red Cross.

 This Prize will alternately reward a documentary which best highlights a principle or several principles of international humanitarian law, or a contemporary fiction program that demonstrates at least one of the seven fundamental principles of the Red Cross: Humanity, Impartiality, Independence, Neutrality, Charity, Unity and Universality.